Teamlyzer-PT/PublicDocs/fullstack-resources/general-onboarding.md

   * [Day 6](#day-6)
   * [Day 7](#day-7)

-Until day 6, in the end of the day, newcomers should send an email to CTO about:
+Until day 6, in the end of each day, newcomers should send an email to CTO about:

 - Difficulties faced?
 - What went well?